dafydd2277/dhcpd-bind9/README.md

         hash.
 You'll use the same hash in `named.conf` to give `dhcpd` the privilege of updating DNS records automatically.
 Don't forget to `rm -f Kdhcpupdate*` when you're done.
+    * Set `FIXME_BIND9_CONTAINER_IP` to the IP address of the BIND9 container.
+You can discover that with
+    `docker network dhcpd-bind9_dhcpd-bind9 inspect`.
     * Have a good look through the file to make sure you have updated every IP address to suit your environment.